git-town/git-town/documentation/commands/rename-branch.md

 When run on a perennial branch
 * Requires the use of the `-f` option
-* Reconfigures git-town locally for the perennial branch
+* Reconfigures git town locally for the perennial branch

 #### OPTIONS